Last Updated: December 13, 2024

 D - The Table's Constraints Type and Constraints Date fields are applied to the view.

-The figure below shows how to clarify objectives as milestones and walk through the steps in task Notes for turning objectives into SMART+A Objectives.
+The figure below shows how to clarify objectives as milestones and walk through the steps in the task Notes field for turning objectives into SMART+A Objectives.

-After reviewing this figure, copy this outline in Notes from one of the milestones in this template file, paste the outline in the task Notes field for one of your milestones, and then complete the outline as shown below.
+After reviewing this figure, copy the list of steps in one of the task Notes fields for one of the milestones in this template file, paste those steps in the task Notes field for one of your milestones, and then complete the steps as illustrated below.

 When I work with problematic project plans, I have noticed that one critical practice that tends to create problems and overly complex and confusing project plans is when they are not waterfall-like.

-The term "waterfall" describes a sequential and linear approach to project management that is not limited to specific project types like software development.
-The waterfall model originates in manufacturing and construction but has been adapted and applied to various project types.
+The term "waterfall" describes a sequential and linear approach to project management not limited to specific project types, such as software development.
+The waterfall model originated in manufacturing and construction but has been adapted and applied to various project types.

 In a general project management context, a waterfall project typically involves the following stages or phases:

-Like the software development context, the waterfall approach in project management emphasizes a structured and linear progression through a series of stages, with each stage completed before moving on to the next.
-Changes or revisions to the project are typically discouraged once it has progressed beyond a phase.
+Like the waterfall approach in software development, the waterfall approach in project management emphasizes a structured and linear progression through a series of stages.
+Each stage is completed before proceeding to the next, and changes or revisions are typically discouraged once the project has progressed beyond a phase.

 Traditional project management software is designed for waterfall-like projects.
 Therefore, as much as possible, it is best to list all tasks (Phases, Summary Tasks, Detail Tasks, and Milestones) in chronological order.